nasa-jpl/open-source-rover/optional_cad_parts/README.md

   * DXF - 2 dimensional part files for items to be laser cut out of acrylic
   * STL - 3 dimensional part files for items to be 3D printed.
   * SolidWorks - Native solidworks CAD files used to create the parts
+  * FreeCAD - Native FreeCAD files used to create the parts
   * STEP - Generic CAD files to open in programs not solidworks

 ## Part Overview